kumailxp/tricore_thesis/README.md

 # tricore_thesis

-This repo contains the final thesis report for the thesis.
+This repo contains the final thesis report.